 Counselling is not just about face-to-face appointments.
-Many counsellors offer sessions through online platforms or appointments by telephone.
+Many counsellors offer sessions through online platforms or appointments by phone (telephone).

 Even though you’re not in the same room, the counsellor or psychotherapist can still help you to explore how you’re feeling, understand what you are going through and support you to make changes in your life if you need to.

-Sometimes people choose online or telephone counselling appointments because it’s easier for them to access or fits with their lifestyle or working hours better.
+Sometimes people choose online or phone counselling appointments because it’s easier for them to access or fits with their lifestyle or working hours better.

-The coronavirus pandemic and Government restrictions on leaving your home mean many counsellors are offering online or telephone appointments instead of face-to-face sessions.
+The coronavirus pandemic and Government restrictions on leaving your home mean many counsellors are offering online or phone appointments instead of face to face sessions.

 “Many people find online counselling useful as another way to express themselves,” says our member Rakhi Chand.

-How do I know my therapist is qualified in telephone or online counselling?
+How do I know my therapist is qualified in online or phone counselling?

-Take a look at their website or our Therapist directory listing to see whether they have detailed training or qualifications that are specific to telephone or online counselling.
+Take a look at their website or our Therapist directory listing to see whether they have detailed training or qualifications that are specific to online or phone (or telephone) counselling.

 As well as choosing a counsellor who is a member of a body with an accredited register such as BACP, look out for registration with the Association of Counselling and Therapy Online (ACTO).

-Rakhi explains that when arranging telephone counselling with a client, she ensures the conversation will be private and safe.
+Rakhi explains that when arranging phone counselling with a client, she ensures the conversation will be private and safe.